UnclePhil/FTracker/README.md

 # FligthTracker

 **WARNING**

-Plane finder have closed his "open api" and now this code is obsolete. but the idea is still there.
+Plane finder have closed his "open api" and now this code is obsolete.
+But the idea is still there.

-you can have access to the api if you pay.... or you can adapt this with the fligthradar24 api
+You can have access to the api if you pay.... or you can adapt this with the fligthradar24 api

+Have some look to node-red and node-red-contrib-flightradar24, this is the most simple way to have some mumbers